Let’s Talk Parking in Esquimalt

 This means that refreshed parking strategies, policies, regulations, and management approaches will better reflect the Township’s goals and values.
 This will result in more certainty and a greater level of confidence to residents, businesses, developers and Council.

-A comprehensive process will be undertaken that results in two key outcomes:
+A comprehensive process has been undertaken to result in two key outcomes:

-1. A new Public Parking Strategy to guide decision making and implementation for publicly provided parking – including EV charging, bicycle parking and accessible parking
+1. A new Public Parking Management Strategy to guide decision-making and implementation for publicly provided parking – including EV charging, bicycle parking and accessible parking

 2. A new Parking Bylaw that incorporate contemporary standards to ensure appropriate and desirable parking conditions are included in future land development